vboussange/iDiv-Julia-Workshop-2024/Day1/32_dataframe_tuto/33_dataframe_exercises.md

 Group occurrences by canton (`stateProvince`).
-Print all cantons where the birds where observed.
+Print all cantons where the birds were observed.

- Which canton has the most number of occurence?
+Which canton has the most number of occurrence?

 Create a bar chart with `Plots.jl`, that shows the total number of observations for each canton

 Drop the rows where the `decimalLongitude` or `decimalLatitude` is `missing`

 Normalize the `decimalLongitude` and `decimalLatitude`, so that it scales between 0 and 1.